fmalmeida/ngs-preprocess/README.md

     nextflow run fmalmeida/ngs-preprocess -profile singularity [options]
     ```

-:note: Please use conda as last resource since the packages will not be packed, problems may arise, and nextflow will trigger an installation every time which may consume plenty of time.
+:book: Please use conda as last resource since the packages will not be packed, problems may arise, and nextflow will trigger an installation every time which may consume plenty of time.

 ### Usage